 The Australian Government is strongly committed to supporting women and girls to access opportunities and resources to reach their full potential.

 Pacific Women Lead ($170 million 2021 to 2026)

-Pacific Women Lead is Australia’s new regional gender program.
-It aims to ensure that Pacific women and girls, in all their diversity, are safe and equitably share in resources, opportunities and decision-making, with men and boys.
+Pacific Women Lead is Australia’s regional gender program to ensure that Pacific women and girls, in all their diversity, are safe and equitably share in resources, opportunities and decision-making, with men and boys.

-The program will focus on women’s leadership, women’s rights and increasing the effectiveness of regional gender equality efforts.
+The program focuses on women’s leadership, women’s rights and increasing the effectiveness of regional gender equality efforts.
 The program’s funding is additional and complementary to Australia’s bilateral gender investments.

-Key partners will be the Pacific Community (SPC) and Pacific women’s organisations.
+Key partners are the Pacific Community (SPC) and Pacific women’s organisations.

 |Thematic Brief – Gender and COVID-19 [PDF]||2020||Fact sheet|

 |Pacific Women Shaping Pacific Development: Six year evaluation report and management response||2020||Report and management response|